-Division of Integrated Life Science

-In this division, education and research are focused on the elucidation of basic mechanisms regulating the chromosome transmission, chromosome replication, RNA architecture, cell cycle, cellular transport, cell polarity, signal transduction, growth and development, developmental plasticity, bioconversion, and environmental adaptation.
+Division of Integrated Life Science In this division, education and research are focused on the elucidation of basic mechanisms regulating the chromosome transmission, chromosome replication, RNA architecture, cell cycle, cellular transport, cell polarity, signal transduction, growth and development, developmental plasticity, bioconversion, and environmental adaptation.
 Experimental approaches are taken with microorganisms, plants, and animals.
 We pursue education and research to elucidate the molecular aspects of Integrative Life Science.
 Dept. of Gene Mechanisms Chromosome Transmission/Gene Biodynamics/Cell Cycle Regulation Major interest is the molecular mechanism of higher order phenomena (cell proliferation, morphogenesis, canceration, aging, etc.) and the cellular function (cell cycle, chromosome replication, segregation, maintenance and repair, etc.) in unicellular and multicellular organisms.

-Dept. of Cell and Developmental Biology Cell Recognition and Pattern Formation/Signal Transduction 1 We are studying signal transduction mechanisms that control organogenesis and animal growth in response to nutrition and growth factors.
+Dept. of Cell and Developmental Biology Cell Recognition and Pattern Formation/Signal Transduction - We are studying signal transduction mechanisms that control organogenesis and animal growth in response to nutrition and growth factors.
 We are also dissecting operating principles of neuronal circuits that evoke behaviors to sensory stimuli.

-Dept. of Plant Gene and TotipotencyPlant Molecular Biology/Molecular and Cellular Biology of Totipotency 13 The department pursues the basic research and application of molecular and cellular principles related to plant growth and development.
+Dept. of Plant Gene and Totipotency Plant Molecular Biology/Molecular and Cellular Biology of Totipotency --13 The department pursues the basic research and application of molecular and cellular principles related to plant growth and development.
 We take approaches by cell biology, chemical biology, molecular and cellular biology, molecular genetics, and genomics.

-Dept. of Responses to Environmental Signals and Stresses Plant Developmental Biology/ Plasma Membrane and Nuclear Signaling - We aim at understanding fundamental systems underlying environmental responses by organisms through structural-functional study of information molecules involved in environmental responses and study of regulatory mechanisms of development in response to environmental signals.
+Biosignals and Response/Applied Molecular Microbiology/ Molecular Biology of Bioresponse Dept. of Applied Molecular Biology Signal response mechanisms have evolved in organisms through adaptations to fluctuations or changes in the natural environment.
+These mechanisms are being elucidated using various model organisms at different levels (individual, organ, tissue, cell, molecule and gene), and directing this knowledge toward applications with benefits to human welfare is a priority.
+Dept. of Responses to Environmental Signals and Stresses Plant Developmental Biology/ Plasma Membrane and Nuclear Signaling We aim at understanding fundamental systems underlying environmental responses by organisms through structural-functional study of information molecules involved in environmental responses and study of regulatory mechanisms of development in response to environmental signals.
 Dept. of Molecular and Developmental Biology Developmental Neurobiology/Biochemical Cell Dynamics - 20 The development, function, and maintenance of tissues and organs are regulated by a coordinated interplay of cell-intrinsic programs and intercellular signals.
 We seek their mechanisms at cellular, organellar and molecular mechanisms using various model systems, including the brain and immune systems.

-Dept. of Molecular and Cellular Biology

-Molecular and Cellular Immunology/Mammalian Molecular Biology

-21

-We study on mammalian development, differentiation, aging and viral immunity.
+Molecular and Cellular Immunology/Mammalian Molecular Biology --21 Developmental Dynamics/Ultrastructural Virology Dept. of Molecular and Cellular Biology We study on mammalian development, differentiation, aging and viral immunity.
 We utilize molecular biology and developmental engineering as tools of analyses to elucidate mechanisms at molecular, cellular and animal levels.
-21

-Radiation Biology Center Radiation System Biology/Mutagenesis/Late Effects Studies/Genome Repair Dynamics/ Chromosome Function and Inheritance/Stress Response

-Our center is trying to elucidate basic mechanisms behind biological responses to irradiation as well as chromosomal damages, and thereby pursue fundamental basis for evaluation of radiation exposure risks and for efficacious radiation therapy.
+Radiation System Biology/Mutagenesis/Late Effects Studies/Genome Repair Dynamics/ Chromosome Function and Inheritance/Stress Response Radiation Biology Center Attached Research Centers Our center is trying to elucidate basic mechanisms behind biological responses to irradiation as well as chromosomal damages, and thereby pursue fundamental basis for evaluation of radiation exposure risks and for efficacious radiation therapy.
 To achieve the goals, our center is acting as a joint usage research center to promote collaborations among researchers in the community.

-Research Center for Dynamic Living Systems Cuttingedge Bioimaging/Data-driven Modeling/Multiscale Biomechanics/Develop- -45 We aim at understanding the life as dynamic living systems.
+Research Center for Dynamic Living Systems Cutting-edge Bioimaging/Data-driven Modeling/Multiscale Biomechanics/Develop-45 mental Dynamics System/Physiological Network/Biological Function Manipulating

+We aim at understanding the life as dynamic living systems.
 We observe the dynamic behavior of molecules and cells with cutting-edge technologies of microscopy, optogenetics, and mouse genomics.
 Based on the accumulated multidimensional data, we will uncover the working principles of life by the approaches of mathematics and informatics.